Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Introduction

+This yields a data- and compute-efficient recipe to extend a T2V backbone into a zero-shot (\ie, tuning-free at test time) SDV-Gen model without subject-video pairs.
+We fine-tune CogVideoX-5B on 200K subject-image pairs and 4,000 Pexels videos~\cite{pexels} for 4,000 steps (288 A100-hours), using \textbf{$\sim$1\%} of the compute (2.8\% of Phantom~\cite{phantom}; 0.4\% of VACE~\cite{vace}) while remaining competitive.
+By showing that SDV-Gen can be learned with substantially less computation than prior baselines, we outline a practical path toward scalable video customization.
+Our approach even applies in a strong low-data regime (4,000 subject-image pairs with 4,000 arbitrary videos) and transfers to Wan~2.2-5B.

-Our contributions are in threefold: \begin{itemize} \item We introduce a zero-shot subject-driven video generation framework that separates identity injection from motion preservation, enabling training without any paired subject-videos. \item We provide a gradient analysis showing that the identity and motion-aware objectives update independent parameter subspaces, explaining why the proposed formulation remains stable without paired subject-videos. \item We demonstrate zero-shot subject-driven video generation using only 200K paired subject-images and 4,000 unpaired videos, achieving competitive quality trained in 288 A100-hours. \end{itemize}
+Our contributions are summarized in threefold: \begin{itemize} \item We introduce a recipe to extend T2V models into a compelling zero-shot subject-driven video generation framework.
+We separate identity injection from motion preservation, enabling training without any subject-video pairs. \item We provide a gradient analysis showing that the identity and motion-aware objectives update independent parameter subspaces, explaining why the proposed formulation remains stable without subject-video pairs. \item We fine-tune multiple T2V backbones using only 200K subject-image pairs and 4,000 arbitrary videos, trained for 288 A100-hours, which is 1\% of compute compared to other zero-shot baselines. \end{itemize}